respeaker/respeakerd/README.md

 You can backup your workspace to the onboard eMMC.
 If your onboard eMMC isn't formated, format it via `fdisk` and mount it.

-#### librespeaker

-librespeaker is distributed as debian package.
-For ReSpeaker Core v2, the system image has already added the source address into its apt SourcesList.
-For Raspberry Pi, please use the following commands to add the apt source address.
+**(2) Raspberry Pi**

+raspbian stretch is recommended.
+You need to install the driver for ReSpeaker Pi Hats, please refer [here](https://github.com/respeaker/seeed-voicecard).

+Also you need to add the apt repository of Seeed.

 ```shell
 $ echo "deb https://seeed-studio.github.io/pi_repo/ stretch main" | sudo tee /etc/apt/sources.list.d/seeed.list